Michael Martin Hammer: Career

+Forbes magazine ranked Hammer's book, Re-engineering the Corporation, among the "three most important business books of the past 20 years".
 TIME named him as one of America's 25 most influential individuals, in its first such list.
-Forbes magazine ranked Hammer's book, Reengineering the Corporation, among the "three most important business books of the past 20 years".

-Personal life

-He and his wife, Phyllis Thurm Hammer, lived in Newton, Massachusetts with their four children, Jessica, Allison, Dana, and David.

 Death

-Hammer died suddenly from complications of a brain hemorrhage he suffered while on vacation, and he is buried in the Baker Street Jewish Cemeteries in Boston.
+Hammer was 60 years old when he died from complications of a brain haemorrhage he suffered while on vacation.
+The funeral was held on September 5 in Stanetsky Memorial Chapel and he is buried in the Baker Street Jewish Cemeteries in West Roxbury, Boston.